 With a script liner add a few dots to indicate centers of the flowers.
 I used Citrus Green.

-The second post in this series is now up, See it Here
+The second “flower in a pot” in this series is now up, See it Here

 Brushes, I used a #8 filbert for the flowers